BADMS/script.toolbox/Readme.md

   randomcolor: will return a random color

 - Notes:
-  On first use it will check and make addon cache dir.
-  First run of an image will be slow as it is processing image, then all other calls will use a cached image for extra speed.
+  On first use it will check and make addon cache dir First run of an image will be slow as it is processing image, then all other calls will use a cached image for extra speed

 - Usage: